oren-z0/bets4sats/README.md

 ## Sell tickets for competitions and use the built-in scanner for registering attendants

 Bookie alows you to make tickets for a competition.
 Each ticket is in the form of a uniqque QR code.
-After registering, and paying for ticket, the user gets a QR code to present at registration/entrance.
+After registering, and paying for ticket, the user gets a QR code to present in case of a dispute.

-Bookie includes a shareable ticket scanner, which can be used to register attendees.
+Bookie includes a shareable ticket scanner, which can be used to check tickets status.

 ## Usage